Procurement wouldn’t be procurement without the process of quotes, tenders and negotiations.

 The very notion of procurement managing a vast array of tenders, quote gathering processes and negotiations should be a thing of the past.
 High value, high-profile complex tenders will still probably fall under the remit of an organization’s procurement department but gathering quotes?
 This alludes back to the old-fashioned notion of ‘purchasing’ rather than procurement.

-After all, wouldn’t you rather see well-trained, qualified and experienced procurement professionals wrestling with Direct and Indirect Sourcing strategies, than the latest round of sub-$10k quotes?
-Or Category Management plans rather than price increase requests?
+Wouldn’t you rather see well-trained, qualified and experienced procurement professionals wrestling with direct and indirect sourcing strategies, than the latest round of sub-$10k quotes?
+How about Category Management plans rather than price increase requests?

-The Request for Proposal (RFP), or one of the other ‘Request’ process alternatives - Quote (RFQ); Information (RFI); Bid (RFB) - is one of the mainstays of traditional procurement.
+The Request for Proposal (RFP), or one of the other ‘Request’ process alternatives (Request for Quote, Request for Information, Request for Bid) is one of the mainstays of traditional procurement.
 However, as the profession modernizes, there is an argument that RFPs are no longer fit for purpose within new procurement strategies.

 Good RFPs, the ones that are going to get the best results, take a lot of time and resources to prepare, issue, manage and evaluate.
 Individual RFPs can take up to 6 months to complete, even longer if you have Government Procurement or EU Procurement Regulations to take into account.

 Organizations spend on average 4,800 hours and over $310,000 every year on going to market using RFPs.
 Using an average working week of 40 hours, that’s the equivalent of 2.3 of your full-time employees spending their whole working year on these.
 Does that sound efficient to you?

 That’s before you take into consideration that over a quarter of these exercises fail to deliver what is required.
 Unless you have a highly robust evaluation process, you may end up taking just as long to come to a conclusion (i.e. a successful supplier), particularly when you are struggling to make good, like-for-like comparisons.